Southern California Bight: Coastal topography

-The coastal topology of the Southern California Bight is varied, featuring alluvial plains and marine terraces broken up by mountains of the Transverse and Peninsular Ranges.
+The coastal topography of the Southern California Bight is varied, featuring alluvial plains and marine terraces broken up by mountains of the Transverse and Peninsular Ranges.
 Numerous islands lie off the coast, the largest of which is Santa Cruz Island of the Channel Islands.

 The northern and central portions of the bight are largely urbanized within the Greater Los Angeles and San Diego-Tijuana metropolitan areas, while the rest remains largely rural.
 Other major cities located along the bight include Santa Barbara, Ventura, Oxnard, Playas de Rosarito, and Ensenada.
 Apart from Camp Pendleton between Orange and San Diego Counties, the Gaviota Coast in Santa Barbara County, California is the last undeveloped stretch of Southern California coastline with dramatic bluffs, isolated beaches and terraced grasslands.

-Submarine topology
+Submarine topography

 Notable submarine features include Hueneme Canyon, La Jolla Canyon, Newport Canyon, and Redondo Canyon.

 Bodies of water

 Major bodies of water that are part of the Southern California Bight include: